 A person can go to their GP to discuss treatment options and work out what they feel is best for them.
 Their GP can assess the severity of the issue and help to advise on the most appropriate addiction treatment route.

-Some people prefer to go direct to a drug addiction treatment facility for advice and most, such as Priory, will accept self-referrals.
+Some people prefer to go directly to a drug addiction treatment facility for advice and most, such as Priory, will accept self-referrals.
 For anyone who feels they are struggling with a substance abuse issue, Priory offers a free addiction assessment with one of our experienced addiction therapists which can be quickly and easily booked.
-This gives you the opportunity to discuss treatment options in confidence and helps you to understand the best route toward recovery.
+This gives you the opportunity to discuss treatment options in confidence and helps you to understand the best route towards recovery.

 Addiction treatment options

-- Residential rehabilitation – a supportive inpatient environment where a medically-managed detoxification can safely take place, and where a specialist multidisciplinary team are available to support a patient’s needs
+- Residential rehabilitation – a supportive inpatient environment where a medically-managed drug detoxification can safely take place, and where a specialist multidisciplinary team are available to support a patient’s needs

-- Outpatient therapy – providing the opportunity to meet with a therapist for assessment and ongoing treatment.
+- Outpatient therapy – providing the opportunity to meet with a therapist for assessment and ongoing treatment

 All of these options can include many different specialist therapies to get the results that a person is looking for in their journey to beat addiction, and giving them the tools they need to live a more positive life in the future.
 These include talking therapies like cognitive behavioural therapy (CBT) and dialectical behaviour therapy (DBT), amongst others; we offer a wide range of options in drug addiction help.
 It may be a person has additional mental health challenges; as many as a quarter of Priory patients are also diagnosed with a common mental health condition such as depression.
 Addiction treatment programmes can also be tailored to combat any accompanying issues in a holistic approach to recovery.